ch4zm/ch4zm.github.io/docs/blackholesun_2noweather.md

   the Wild Wings were losing badly despite putting runs on the board and keeping their real wins up with Sun 2.

-* The **Pies** also have a similar story to the Lift and Wild Wings, just a little less dramatic.
+* <s>The **Pies** also have a similar story to the Lift and Wild Wings, just a little less dramatic.</s> EDITOR'S NOTE: This statement is in error.
+Those responsible have been sacked.

 * The weather again emerges as having an equalizing effect - making better teams like the Sunbeams worse and making worse teams the Lift and Wild Wings